Discovery

 Shopify Collabs can get the job done – but it requires a lot of manual work to get results.

-Take its gifting feature, for example: if you want creators to choose a product from your catalog, you need to enter all your products and send them these choices manually.
+Take its affiliate gifting feature, for example: if you want creators to choose a product from your catalog, you need to enter all your products and send them these choices manually.
 That’s fine when you have one or ten products, but what happens when you have 200?
 You can’t send a whole collection using Shopify Collabs.
 So you’ll have to manually add hundreds of products whenever you want a creator to choose a few from your extensive catalog.

 It’s a minor inconvenience, but these add up real quick.
 Before you know it, you’re spending more time than you should on manual tasks that can easily be automated if you add a new tool to the mix.